blue-yonder/tsfresh/docs/text/large_data.rst

     Especially for very large data samples, this computation can be a large performance bottleneck.
-    We therefore recommend to turn the pivoting off, if you do not really need it and work with the unpivoted data as much as possible.
+    We therefore recommend to turn the pivoting off, if you do not really need it and work with the un-pivoted data as much as possible.

 For example, to read in data from parquet and do the feature extraction: